Chisanan232/abe-kafka/docs/README.md

-# 📚 Slack-MCP-Server-MQ-Template Documentation
+# 📚 ABE-Kafka Documentation

-Welcome to the documentation site for UV-Template!
+Welcome to the documentation site for ABE-Kafka!
 This site is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## 🗂️ Documentation Structure